Going to Heaven

-Going to Heaven (Arabic: ساير الجنة; Sayer Al-Janna) is a 2015 Emirati film directed by Saeed Salmeen Al-Murry, Produced by Amer Salmeen and starring Jumaa Ibrahim Al Zaabi, Ahmed Ibrahim Al Zaabi, Fatima Al Taei, Mariam Sultan and Abdullah Masood.
+Going to Heaven (Arabic: ساير الجنة; Sayer Al-Janna) is a 2015 Emirati drama film directed by Saeed Salmeen Al-Murry, Produced by Amer Salmeen and starring Jumaa Ibrahim Al Zaabi, Ahmed Ibrahim Al Zaabi, Fatima Al Taei, Mariam Sultan and Abdullah Masood.
 Its plot is set in the United Arab Emirates.
-The story is about a young 11 years old boy called Sultan who travels from Abu Dhabi to Fujairah with his best friend, Saud, to reunite with his maternal, far gone grandmother, who is estranged from the family.
+The story is about a young 11 year old boy called Sultan who travels from Abu Dhabi to Fujairah with his best friend, Saud, to reunite with his maternal, far gone grandmother, who is estranged from the family.

 Plot

 Going To Heaven is a family film that took place in the United Arab Emirates, starting from Abu Dhabi.
 In Abu Dhabi, Sultan (Jumaa Al Zaabi) who has lost his mother at a very young age and feels lost in this world. his father remarries and moves the family to Abu Dhabi where he is forced to live with his callous stepmother and younger sister, Fatima.
 Sultan craves innocent love but all his stepmother is offering him unkind constraints and careless actions, He finds his calmness and serenity through his three pet goldfish who his stepmother is set out to get rid of.
 However, Sultan yearns for something much important and much bigger than this.
 Sultan yearns for the warmth, love, and care of his maternal grandmother who has estranged from the family years ago.
 When Sultan's young sister, Fatima, shared the news that their father is hiding a photograph and a tape record of their grandmother, Sultan makes his final decision to search for his grandmother once and for all.

 From Abu Dhabi to Fujairah, the young Sultan sets off on an adventurous journey as he seeks out his grandmother.
 However, he is accompanied by one of his closest and older friend, Saud (Ahmed Al Zaabi).
 Saud loves motorcycles and football stars and plays a big role as the 'big boss' and 'the planner', investigator and helper in all problems of his friend.

 Confiding in his friend Saud, they plot their adventurous journey to a remote part of Fujairah where they believe that Sultan's grandmother lives in.
 With hundreds of kilometers between Abu Dhabi and Fujairah.
 This trip unravels surprises and exuberant emotions.
 This journey is no easy journey for two young boys, yet they hatch a plan to run away from their school trip to Dubai and head off straight to Fujairah.
 Also, through this journey across the Emirates, Sultan find the missing pieces to his puzzle, encountering fundamental life lessons along his way on this journey.
 One of the important lessons taught throughout this movie is the importance of family in the Emirati culture, the film also highlights the challenges that we humans face in the community by representing the lack of traditional communications between family members and the technology control that controls our lives.
 This issue is not the only issue that affects the United Arab Emirates community, but the world in general.